 Veteran Educational Programs: Troy Price Horseshoeing School is now approved by the Indiana State Approving Agency for Veteran Educational Programs for all horseshoeing courses offered by the school.
 For more information call the State Approving Agency at 317/232-3910 or 1-800-400-4520.

 Troy Price Horseshoeing School believes in Forging Excellence…For Your Success as a Farrier, Horse Owner, Veterinarian or Trainer.
 For whatever aspect of the horse industry you are involved with, the goal at Troy Price Horseshoeing School is to build upon the basics and demand a high standard of excellence as students forge a new path in their lives.
 The school focuses on horseshoeing skills that are useful by teaching practical applications and spending time on real world skills such as trimming, shaping keg shoes, nailing, clinching, and finishing.
 The owner/instructor, Troy Price, CJF, has the ability to adapt his teaching as needed to explain and demonstrate horseshoeing principles in a manner that anyone can understand.
 Each horseshoeing course can be modified to fit the student’s individual needs depending on their interests.
-Class size is limited to 7 students so every student receives a lot of individual instruction from Troy who is the only teacher.
+Class size is kept small so every student receives a lot of individual instruction from Troy.

 Troy Price Horseshoeing School is located in Wells County in Northeast Indiana.
 There are two farrier shops and a farm house.